CopernicaMarketingSoftware/Documentation/Publisher/en/personalizing-your-newsletter-with-the-publisher.md

 ## Use of variables

+With Smarty it is easy to store and use variables.
+Remember though, that there are important rules to keep in mind while working with Smarty:

+* Escape variables your users entered by adding |escape after the variable name, not everyone has good intentions!
+* Smarty is capital sensitive. `{$name}` is different than `{$NAME}`;
+* Curcly braces can be used as symbol with [literal](./personalization-functions-literal).

+### Database variables

 A personalization variable consists of a dollar sign `$` and the name of the variable placed between curly braces.
 The following variables can for example be used in a template